-Establish Cold Weather Protocol for Opening a Daytime Warming Station
+Establish Cold Weather Protocol for Opening a Warming Station

-A daytime warming station is a facility where residents can get out of dangerously cold weather and stay during the daylight hours.
-Currently, there is not a warming station established outside of Bellingham, meaning that those without heated shelter must spend their nights and days in Bellingham rather than staying in the community where they have roots.
-A daylight shelter requires a willing partner, a policy that establishes a temperature-based trigger point when it is opened, and communication with partners throughout the county to ensure residents know that it is open and available.
-In terms of an overnight shelter, the County currently serves anywhere from 125-196 residents each night in their overnight shelters during the 2019/2020 winter.
-At this time, an overnight shelter in Ferndale is not desired as the County has established enough capacity to meet the current need.
+A warming station is a facility where residents can get out of dangerously cold weather and stay during the daylight hours.
+Currently, there is not a warming station established outside of Bellingham meaning that those without heated shelter must spend their nights and days in Bellingham rather than staying in the community where they have roots.
+A daylight shelter requires a willing partner, a policy that establishes a temperature-based trigger point when it is opened and communication with law enforcement that it is available.
+At this time, an overnight shelter is not desired as the County has established more than enough capacity to meet the need.